vowstar/node-plantuml-back/README.md

 ## CLI

-The node-plantuml CLI can be accessed with the puml command.
+The node-plantuml-back CLI can be accessed with the puml command.

 ```shell
 puml generate file.puml -o file.png